ne0rrmatrix/NerdNewsNavigator2/README.md

 9. Full screen toggle, with the ability to toggle always on/off for fullscreen or choose at any time whether fullscreen or not.
 It is your choice.
 10. Downloader implemented on Show page.
 Shows can be accessed through downloads in flyout menu.
 11. Automatic download of most recent favorite shows is now implemented.
+12. A button to control automatic downloads has been placed in settings.

 ## Current known issues
-1. Requires internet access all the time in order to function in any way.
+1. Requires internet access all the time in order to function in any way. _ Fixed!
+Can play downloaded podcast while in airplane mode.
 2. Downloaded podcasts are only available on downloads page.
 Does not automatically play downloaded show from show page after downloading.

 ## TODO